seanngpack/Seans-Portfolio/src/pages/Portfolio-Site/index.md

 #Challenges
 I wanted to create a feature-rich portfolio while mainting an extremely easy to read look.
 This required me to be very concious of what was truly important to display.
 When I implemented features, I had to test several layouts to determine which ones were best for conveying what I wanted to show and their ability to guide the reader to the next item of importance.

+#Future
+There are still features that I'd like to add including cookies support, better user tracking, and a more robust photos page.
+I will be using the data I collect from Google Analytics to drive my design choices to make the website more engaging and easy to use.